Utility World

 Keep in mind that short wave radio is an extremely ambiguous medium, which gives few reliable clues as to the exact nature of strange signals.
 While some of these are undoubtedly just what one suspects they are, there's plenty of room for misunderstanding.
 Beware of fake communications, exercises, misinterpretation of code words or accents, and hoaxes perpetrated to whip up panic or xenophobia.
 These have happened before, they are happening right now, and they are sure to happen again.
 But if a VERY carefully considered and documented analysis tells you that you've run across something real, seriously consider contacting relevant authorities, carefully explaining yourself and what you do, and noting that you have encountered suspicious communication without giving details until they are requested.
 More than one spy has been shut down this way, even in the era of satellites and Internet.

 Far as security holes go, there will never intentionally be one here.
 Information comes from unclassified sources, even if these become classified at a future time.
-Furthermore, it is a fundamental policy of Utility World not to report frequencies, call signs, or activities from such sensitive areas as the Persian Gulf and Afghanistan.
+Furthermore, it is a fundamental policy of Utility Planet not to report frequencies, call signs, or activities from such sensitive areas as the Persian Gulf and Afghanistan.
 This hobby is plenty of fun without endangering our military.

 What's a Shortwave Utility?